University-of-Manitoba-Computer-Science/tools-n-techniques/topic07/topic-6.md

 ::: aside

-You may want to run your process by passing arguments or by passing a file that your program is supposed to read on "standard input" (more on this next week, but if you normally run your program with something like `./prog < file.txt`, then you're replacing standard input)).
+You may want to run your process by passing arguments or by passing a file that your program is supposed to read on "standard input" (more on this in [the next topic], but if you normally run your program with something like `./prog < file.txt`, then you're replacing standard input)).

+[the next topic]: ../topic08/topic-1.html

 You can pass the name of a file that should be read as standard input using an `lldb` command `process launch -i` instead of using `r`: